-- Formulating, adopting, and confirming compliance of initial and subspecialty certification eligibility requirements for nurse anesthetists. - Formulating, adopting, and confirming compliance of continued professional certification (CPC) eligibility requirements for nurse anesthetists. - Formulating, adopting, and confirming compliance of the requirements for eligibility for admission to NBCRNA-administered examinations or assessments including, but not limited to, the SEE, NCE, NSPM exam, and the CPCA. - Formulating, adopting, and administering NBCRNA-created examinations or assessments to candidates who have met all requirements for examination or assessment and have been found eligible.
+- Formulating, adopting, and confirming compliance of initial and subspecialty certification eligibility requirements for nurse anesthetists. - Formulating, adopting, and confirming compliance of Continued Professional Certification (CPC) eligibility requirements for nurse anesthetists. - Formulating, adopting, and confirming compliance of Maintaining Anesthesia Certification (MAC) eligibility requirements for nurse anesthetists. - Formulating, adopting, and confirming compliance of the requirements for eligibility for admission to NBCRNA-administered examinations or assessments including, but not limited to, the SEE, NCE, NSPM exam, the CPC Assessment (CPCA), and MAC Check. - Formulating, adopting, and administering NBCRNA-created examinations or assessments to candidates who have met all requirements for examination or assessment and have been found eligible.